A simple formula for a planet's mean annual insolation by latitude: Introduction

 \section{Introduction}

-Incoming solar radiation at the top of the atmosphere is an important quantity in many areas of earths systems modeling.
-This physical quantity is needed in areas ranging from low dimensional energy balance models (e.g. the Budyko energy balance model \cite{Budyko}) to large global circulation models, GCMs, (e.g. NASA's ModelE AR5 \cite{NASA}).
+Incoming solar radiation is an important input in many earth systems models.
+This physical quantity is needed in areas ranging from low-dimensional energy balance models (e.g. the Budyko energy balance model \citep{Budyko}) to large global circulation models (GCMs), e.g. NASA's ModelE AR5 (available on NASA's ModelE website), or earth systems models (ESMs).
 It is common practice to compute insolation by latitude using computer algorithms.
-For example, NASA's latitudinal insolation calculations for ModelE AR5 rely on three FORTRAN subroutines that 1) calculate Earth's orbital parameters (eccentricity, obliquity, and longitude of perihelion) as a function of year, 2) calculate distance to the sun and declination angle as functions of time of year and orbital parameters, and 3) calculate the time integrated zentih angle as a function of the declination angle and the time interval of the day \cite{NASA}.
+For example, NASA's latitudinal insolation calculations for ModelE AR5 rely on three FORTRAN subroutines that 1) calculate Earth's orbital parameters (eccentricity, obliquity, and longitude of perihelion) as a function of year, 2) calculate distance to the sun and declination angle as functions of time of year and orbital parameters, and 3) calculate the time integrated zenith angle as a function of the declination angle and the time interval of the day.

-These computer calculations are useful if you are working with a grid version of a planet (as is typical in GCM's), however, to convert this information to useable data for other modeling scenarios is not always straightforward.
-For example, in the Budyko-Widiasih energy balance model, one must know the insolation as a function of latitude in order to make use of the model \cite{Esther2013}.
-Fitting a polynomial, trigonometric function, or spline to data points given by a computer program in order to obtain such a function is unideal because it obscures the true relationship between insolation and latitude.
+These computer calculations are useful for models with latitude-longitude grids (as is typical in GCM's or ESM's); however, to convert this information to useable data for other modeling scenarios is not always straightforward.
+For example, in the Budyko-Widiasih energy balance model, one must know the annual average insolation as a function of latitude in order to make use of the model \citep{Widiasih}.
+Obtaining such a function by fitting a polynomial, a trigonometric function, or a spline to data points given by a computer program obscures the true relationship between insolation and latitude and may introduce errors that, when integrated over time scales of millennia, give meaningless results.

-In the following section we highlight a method developed by McGehee and Lehman in \cite{DickClarence2012} which gives the mean annual insolation by latitude for any planet as a function of obliquity and eccentricity.
-In the last section we discuss how the results of this method compare to results obtained from two computer simulations, one for Earth \cite{NASA} and the other for Pluto \cite{Earle}.
+In the following section we give the results of an integration method used in several sources \citep{Dobrovolskis,McGehee2012,Ward} to find the mean annual insolation by latitude for any planet as a function of obliquity and eccentricity and present our results, a sixth-degree approximation to the insolation distribution.
+In Section \ref{Section-Planets} we give examples of this approximation to the insolation distributions of Earth, Mars, and Pluto.
+We conclude with a discussion of the applicability of these approximations and some interesting mathematical conjectures requiring further investigation.